xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 The data for screening is usually at three kinds.

 1. Low Mag Montage (LMM) map (grid atlas), usually taken at mag from ~50X to ~150X.
 The data itself is in MRC 16-bit sign integer format.
 It is a MRC stack file containing about ~62 pieces if at 46X.

 2. Medium Mag Montage (LMM) maps (square atlas) or some single shots.
 This is usually taken at lower range of M on Talos, such as 1750X.
 It is also MRC stack file.

 3. High mag shots, usually taken at 22,000X or 28,000X.
 It is MRC stack file, each section is from an exposure.
-If K2 camera frame mode is used, the secion is usually a single image from aligned movie stacks in-fly.
+If K2 camera frame mode is used, the section is usually a single image from aligned movie stacks in-fly.

 ..
 Note::

    The MRC files we saved here usually have filename extension as **mrc**, **st** (for stack file) and **map**.
 Regardless the extensions, they are all simply MRC files.

 All the three kinds of data can be easily viewed using IMOD.
 For Windows, if you don't want to install full IMOD package, a stripped version of display portion called "Windows3dmod" can be insatalled - from http://bio3d.colorado.edu/ftp/Windows3dmod/.
 For all the other platforms including Windows, a complete IMOD software package is available.
 IMOD User Guide can be found in http://bio3d.colorado.edu/imod/doc/guide.html.

 ..
 Note::

    - Since September 2017, most of screening images are also saved into JPG format at the same time when MRC files are saved.
 This gives you a quick feedback for your sample conditions.
 The small file size makes it easy for us to upload to DropBox to share with users.

    - After March 2018, all JPG files saved are true JPG instead of JPG compressed TIFF as before.
 They can be opened by almost any standard image software including ImageJ and Photoshop.

 .. _scale_bar: